-Dr. Jasleen Jhajj is an Assistant Professor of pediatrics and binocular vision at NOVA Southeastern University.
+Dr. Jasleen Jhajj is an Assistant Professor of pediatrics and binocular vision at Nova Southeastern University (NSU) College of Optometry.
 After graduating from the University of Waterloo with her Doctor of Optometry, she practiced full scope optometry in Cornwall, Ontario for several years.
-She then went on to complete her residency in Pediatrics and Binocular Vision at the Illinois College of Optometry in Chicago, Illinois.
+She completed her residency in Pediatrics and Binocular Vision at the Illinois College of Optometry in Chicago, Illinois.

-She is an active researcher with the Convergence Insufficiency Treatment Trial (CITT), and the Pediatric Eye Disease Investigator Group (PEDIG).
-She is a fellow with the American Academy of Optometry (FAAO) and an active member of the Miami-Dade Optometric Association (MDOPA), and the College of Optometrists of Vision Development (COVD).
+She is an active researcher and served as an investigator in the Convergence Insufficiency Treatment Trial- Attention and Reading Trial (CITT-ART), and multiple Pediatric Eye Disease Investigator Group (PEDIG) studies.
+She is a fellow with the American Academy of Optometry (FAAO) and the College of Optometrists in Vision Development (COVD).